jokzcooks/role-from-invite/README.md

 Here is an example picture with labels that will make understanding config.json much easier:

 botname:
 The name of your bot.
 This is used to log in console when your bot starts.
 This also serves as the footer for your embeds.

 twitter:
 Your twitter link.
 This link is used in your embed titles as a hyperlink.

 token:
 Your discord bot token.
 Used to log into your bot.

 server:
 The name of your server.
 Used when the bot dm's new members, and tells them welcome to the server.

 serverownerid:
 Your discord profile id.
 Found by enabling dev mode, then right clicking your name in discord.
 Not currently serving any real purpose.

 serverownerdiscord:
 Your discord name and tag.
 Ex: jokzyz#4121
 Sent to new members in their welcome message.

 monitorchannelwebhookid:
 The webhook ID for the channel you would like the embeds to be sent to.
 Create a webhook by right-clicking on a channel, clicking "Edit Channel," "Webhooks," then create a webhook.
 Get webhook id from the webhook link: https://discordapp.com/api/webhooks/id/token

 monitorchannelwebhooktoken:
 The webhook ID for the channel you would like the embeds to be sent to.
 Create a webhook by right-clicking on a channel, clicking "Edit Channel," "Webhooks," then create a webhook.
 Get webhook token from the webhook link: https://discordapp.com/api/webhooks/id/token

 embedtitle1, embedtitle2, and embedtitle3:
-	These serve as the title for each embed.

-embedimageurl1, embedimageurl2, embedimageurl3:
+These serve as the title for each embed. embedimageurl1, embedimageurl2, embedimageurl3:
 These serve as the images for each embed.
 Formatted as a url, such as "https://storage.googleapis.com/blerp-web-images/static/discord/Discord_logo_circle-tiny.png" Using this image address for all three will give a basic discord bot image to your embeds.

 embedcolor1, embedcolor2, embedcolor3:
 These serve as the colors for the embeds.
 Formatted in hexcode, must be a # followed by 6 characters Use this site to create your own: https://htmlcolorcodes.com/

 role1id, role2id, role3id:
 These serve as the roles assigned for each invite link. role1 is assigned to a user that joins with invite link 1, etc.

 role1name, role2name. role3name:
 These serve as the names of each role assigned
 Used in the welcome messages

 #Running the bot
-If you have set everything up correctly, and you are using visual studio code, you should be able to open the VSC terminal with CTRL+` and then type "node index.js"
+If you have set everything up correctly, and you are using visual studio code, you should be able to open the VSC terminal with CTRL+grave and then type "node index.js"

 This will then either print "botname active" in console, or give you an error to fix.
 If you can't figure out how to fix your issue, or have any other concerns, feel free to open an Issue here and dm me on discord (jokzyz#4121).